cfengine/documentation/guide/design-center/configure-sketches-community.markdown

 sketches are themselves written in the CFEngine policy language, you can make use of them by simply installing them, configuring them using the appropriate parameters, and deploying them on your infrastructure.
-For using of the Community edition of CFEngine, this can be easily done using both a command-line interface called `cf-sketch`.
+For users of the Community edition of CFEngine, this can be easily done using both a command-line interface called `cf-sketch`.

+Please note that CFEngine Enterprise comes with the **Design Center App** to make the work below effortless.

 ## Overview

-This page provides instructions on how a Design Center sketch can be found, installed, configured, and executed as policy, using command-line tools.
+This page provides instructions on how a Design Center sketch can be found, installed, configured, and executed as policy, using command-line tools with CFEngine community.
 The overview is as follows:

 **Before you Begin**